Welcome to today's edition of the Rush 24-7 podcast.

 I was even seeing some of my fellow beloved conservatives last night on social media mocking the idea that we should have an immigration system that picks and chooses people who are most able to be effective here.

-To choose immigrants based on merit.
+To choose immigrants based on merit, merit, skills, and proficiency.

 Doesn't that sound nice?